adicu/learn.devfe.st/datascience/2019/yelp_pymc3.md

 source: "https://github.com/Siaan/data-science-2019"
 ---

-To run this without any environment setup, go [here](https://mybinder.org/v2/gh/Siaan/data-science-2019/master?filepath=yelp_pymc3.ipynb).
+To run this without any environment setup, go [here](https://mybinder.org/v2/gh/Siaan/data-science-2019/master?filepath=yelp_pymc3.ipynb) (this might take a minute or so to load).

 # Setting up the Yelp API